-No additional greenhouse gas emissions would arise compared to when the current DZ is activated or Option 2.
+No additional greenhouse gas emissions would arise compared to when the current DZ is activated.
 It is expected that if more aircraft choose to route through the airspace rather than around it will result in a minor reduction in aircraft emissions.